 Baby and Toddler Nap Schedules

-All children need sleep, and this is especially true for babies and toddlers as they grow and develop.
-For young children to get enough sleep, naps and daytime sleep are essential.
-Read on to learn more about naps, including how many may be needed each day based on your child's age, how long a nap may be, and what you can do to ensure your little one gets the most out of naps.
+Read on to learn more about baby naps, including how many may be needed each day based on your child's age, how long a nap might be, and what you can do to ensure your little one gets the most out of naps.

 Why Naps Are Important for Your Child’s Development

-They play a role in cognitive development.
-Sleep is crucial for the development of your child’s brain.
-During sleep the brain isn't resting but is functioning in a different way.
+• They play a role in cognitive development.
+Sleep is crucial for your child’s brain development.
+During sleep, the brain isn't resting but is functioning in a different way.
 Naps improve concentration when your child is awake.

 Naps also give you and other caregivers a much-needed break.
 While your baby or toddler naps, take the opportunity to unwind or do something that's hard to do when your child is awake.